 The contractual payment indicator and the code [ACTU] for actual payment should be used only when there is a contractual payment agreement on the account, and only when there needs to be an exception to this service.
 If both of these two conditions are not met, the indicator should not be used.

-For account holders with contractual payment agreement, the contractual payment indicator should only be used when payment for this specific event/option will be made upon actual receipt of the funds.
+For account owners with contractual payment agreement, the contractual payment indicator should only be used when payment for this specific event/option will be made upon actual receipt of the funds.